 This is especially true for beginner clients, who are still new to the experience.
 For these clients, you need to have practical, actionable strategies that are both easy to follow and promote healthy eating habits.

-The nutrition 101 strategies shared here reinforce balanced, conscious behaviors around eating, making it easier for you to support them during and outside of sessions.
-When clients learn what to consume and how to form a healthy relationship with food, the work you to do together is that much more enjoyable and effective.
+The healthy eating rules for new clients shared here reinforce balanced, conscious behaviors around eating, making it easier for you to support them during and outside of sessions.
+When clients learn what to consume and how to form a healthy relationship with food, the work you do together is that much more enjoyable and effective.

 Use the “Healthy Plate” Model as a Reference Point

 While everyone’s specific nutritional goals, needs, and preferences can vary, the USDA’s Dietary Guidelines are a useful reference point for beginners.
 The “Healthy Plate” model, created by the USDA, will help your clients visualize how much of the three macronutrients—carbs, proteins, and fats—they need to consume each meal.

 Half the plate should consist of vegetables or fruits, one-fourth should consist of whole-grain carbs, and the other fourth should consist of lean proteins.
 This diagram also advises limiting dairy, sodium, refined sugar, and trans or saturated fat intake.
 With a visual like this, it’s easy to put together a meal that’s healthy and supportive of their fitness efforts.

 Focus on the Type of Calories, Not Just the Amount

 The trend of “counting calories” is prevalent, but it may not be a healthy or effective practice in the long-term.
 While it’s important to avoid eating a high calorie diet, the nutritional quality makes more of a difference in your clients’ overall health than the numerical quantity.